 - Librarians and ICT staff have knowledge and skills to develop OA policies and set up institutional repositories.
 Université de Thiès and Université Virtuelle du Sénégal are about to launch their open access repositories and more COBESS members are preparing to set up repositories.

-- Increased visibility of research, through two institutional OA repositories:
+- Increased visibility of research, through four institutional OA repositories:

 - CODESRIA publishes all their books, journals and reports in open access, and makes theses and dissertations openly available.
-There are -
+There were -